dockstore/dockstore-documentation/docs/getting-started/migrating-workflows-to-github-apps.rst

       - subclass: CWL
         primaryDescriptorPath: /Dockstore.cwl
         testParameterFiles:
             - /test/dockstore.cwl.json
         name: optional-name

 If you have multiple workflows stemming from the same repo, a single ``/.dockstore.yml`` can be used to convert them.
-You should also keep the information about the Workflow Name in mind because at least one of your workflows must have that field set.
+You should also keep the information about the Workflow Name in mind because all but one workflow must have this field set (e.g. if you have three workflows from the same repo registered on Dockstore, at least two of them will have the Workflow Name set).
 Let's say we want to convert these two workflows that come from this `repository <https://github.com/NatalieEO/ghapps-single-workflow>`__.

 .. image:: /assets/images/docs/github-apps-multiple-workflows.png